gdbooks/3DCollisions/Chapter5/dynamic_objects.md

 If a node has children, it will not have contents.
 If a node has contents, it will not have children.
 This makes determining what is and isn't a leaf node fairly simple.
 Leaf nodes have no children, therefore ```Children``` will be null.

+The constructor will, by default make each node a leaf node.
+It isn't until later, when we split the node that it can become a non-leaf.
 ```cs
 using System.Collections.Generic;
 using Math_Implementation;